super-dainiu/super-dainiu/README.md

 <h1 align="center">Hi <a href="https://super-dainiu.github.io"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px"></a>, I'm Daniel</h1>
-<h4 align="center">_Therefore do not worry about tomorrow, for tomorrow will worry about itself.
-Each day has enough trouble of its own._ -Matthew 6:34</h4>
+_Therefore do not worry about tomorrow, for tomorrow will worry about itself.
+Each day has enough trouble of its own._ -Matthew 6:34

 ---